nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

 The scope parameter determines the set of credentials the Authorization Server expects.

 The "presentation_submission" parameter MUST be used, as defined in Presentation Exchange [PE], to indicate how the VP matches the requested Verifiable Credentials.
-The Presentation Submission MUST be encoded using the application/x-www-form-urlencoded content type.
+The Presentation Submission MUST be in JSON format, URL encoded.

 The following example demonstrates an access token request with a VP as an authorization grant (with extra line breaks for display purposes only):